cc111111/CCall/README.md

 # NICR
-The paper ``NICR: Recovering Indirect Calls from Binaries with Neural Networks"
+The paper "NICR: Recovering Indirect Calls from Binaries with Neural Networks"